-ASK.NUMBER ( <text> -- [n\1] or [d\2] or [0] )
+ASK.NUMBER (<text> -- [n\1] or [d\2] or [0])

 Inputs a character string <text> to the PAD buffer, terminating when CHARS/LINE characters are received or a carriage return is received, whichever comes first.
 Leaves <text> as a counted string at PAD and, ignoring leading blanks, attempts to convert the <text> string to a single or double number.
 If the string is converted to a 16-bit integer n, leaves n under a 1 flag.
 If the string cannot be represented as a 16-bit integer but is a valid 32-bit double number d, leaves d on the stack under a 2 flag.
-Conversion is performed in the current number base unless the number starts with 0x or 0X, in which case hexadecimal base is used.
 Leaves a 0 flag on the stack if the <text> string cannot be converted to a valid integer.
 See ASK.FNUMBER and NEXT.NUMBER.
-Attributes: M, S